 Meanwhile, the Pure Kona Green Market in South Kona is small but equally authentic: no foreign imports allowed.
 It takes place on Sundays in Captain Cook, and is very family-friendly.

-They have live music, good food, and lots of oatmeal cookies and banana macadamia nut bread to satisfy kids and folks with a sweet tooth.
+They have live music, good food, and lots of oatmeal cookies and banana macadamia nut bread.
 For those hanging around in Kona for a bit, it’s worth checking out.

 Overall, South Kona tends to be very slow and low-key.
 If you’re in the area or visiting the Captain Cook Monument, this is a nice stop along the way.